tvlabs/edge264/README.md

 =======

 This is a minimalist software decoder for the H.264 video codec, written from scratch to experiment new programming techniques in order to improve performance and code simplicity over existing decoders.
-It used to be just a toy project, but is now geared towards a production-ready decoder.
+It used to be only a research project, but is now geared towards a production-ready decoder.

 Supported features